cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `base_nonce` with the current sequence number, encoded as a big-endian integer of the same length as `base_nonce`.
 Implementations MAY use a sequence number that is shorter than the nonce length (padding on the left with zero), but MUST raise an error if the sequence number overflows.
-The AEAD cipher produces an authentication tag length, Nt, which is equal to 16 bytes for the AEAD ciphers defined in this document.
+The AEAD cipher produces ciphertext that is Nt bytes longer than the plaintext, which is 16 bytes longer for the AEAD ciphers defined in this document.

 Encryption is unidirectional from sender to recipient.
 The sender's context can encrypt a plaintext `pt` with associated data `aad` as